 - 1. Understand the links among people, places and regions. - Analyze the specificity of each world region and their relationship with each other using a wide variety of sources and material.
 Critically put in perspective those relationships regarding processes such as colonialism, globalization, development, environmental crisis and climate change. - 3.
-Identify how categories such as race, class, gender can impact those relationships specifically. - 4.
-Understand how global crises and events (for example Covid-19, Black Lives Matter, Indigenous movements, anti-neoliberalism protests) are articulated with these processes. - 5.
+Understand how the covid-19 crisis is articulated with these processes. - 4.
 Engage critically with development patterns and projects emerging from the different regions as a response to those challenges.
-Compare them and understand their historical and epistemological grounds.
+Compare them and understand their historical and epistemological grounds. - 5.
+Identify how categories such as race, class, gender can impact those relationships specifically. - Use fundamental geographical concepts (e.g. scale, place, space, region, borders) and methods (e.g. thematic maps, population pyramids, interactive digital maps) in order to develop your arguments.